IcySon55/3DLandMSBTeditor/README.md

 ### Other Features
 * Find - I've added the ability to search for strings in the file making translation that much easier.
+* Search Directory - Works like Find except that it searches all MSBT files in a directory.
+(Subdirectories supported)
 * Export CSV - Exports the currently open file and any changes made to a CSV file.
 * BG4 Extraction - Extract files from within BG4 archives found in games like Mario & Luigi Paper Jam.
 * LZ11 De/Compression - Compress and Decompress files using LZ11.
 Held onto this feature from Exelix11's original version.